flaviodev/clean-code-notes/README.md

 ### Run All the Tests
 * First and foremost, a design must produce a system that acts as intended.
 * A system that is comprehensively tested and passes all of its tests all of the time is a testable system.
+* Arguably, a system that cannot be verified should never be deployed.